Mzubac125/Mzubac125/README.md

 I'm an aspiring data analyst and recent graduate from Wilfrid Laurier University with a BSc in Financial Mathematics

-I have completed the Google Data Analystics Certificate and am now polishing my skills in SQL, R, and Tableau.
+I have completed the Google Data Analystics Certificate and am now polishing my skills in SQL, R, Python, and Tableau.

 I'm interested in all things tech with a special interest on innovative technologies that are up and coming.